5 Gentle Steps for Handling a Loved One’s Belongings After Their Passing

 - D'Nai Walker

 Losing someone you love is one of life’s most emotional experiences.
-In the midst of grief, you may also face the difficult task of sorting through their belongings — a process that can feel overwhelming, tender, and deeply personal.
+In the midst of grief, you may also face the difficult task of sorting through their belongings.
+This process can feel overwhelming, tender, and deeply personal.

-Before working full-time on D'Clutter by D'Nai, I worked in the death care industry in Rockville, Maryland, helping families make final arrangements for their loved ones and for themselves.
+Before working full-time on D'Clutter by D'Nai, I worked in the death care industry in Rockville, Maryland.
+There, I helped families make final arrangements for their loved ones and themselves.
 That experience shaped how I approach the sensitive moments that come with loss.
-I understand that decluttering after a death isn't just about "getting organized" — it's about honoring a life and creating space for healing.
+I understand that decluttering after a death isn't just about "getting organized."
+It's about honoring a life and creating space for healing.

 If you're facing the task of clearing a loved one’s belongings, here are some gentle, compassionate steps to help you navigate it: